C41M50N/C41M50N/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there 👋
+## Hi there 👋

 I'm Charles, a software engineer who likes to build fast!
 Currently, my most common tech stack consists of Golang, TypeScript, React, and Python.
-I have interests in software architecture and productivity.
+I have interests in software architecture, personal finance, and productivity.

 Learn more about me at [my personal website (WIP)](https://www.cbuff.dev/?ref=github).